Forestry and Agricultural Biotechnology Institute

 The Forestry and Agricultural Biotechnology Institute (FABI) (Pretoria) was established in 1997 and is located on the University of Pretoria campus.
-The goal of the institute is to help the development of novel food and fibre crops, that will clearly contribute to global economic development and food security.
+The initial goal of the institute was to help the development of novel food and fibre crops, that will clearly contribute to global economic development and food security.
+Over the last decades the goals have expanded to cover a wide range of research fields.

 FABI was involved in 2011 in the completion of the eucalyptus tree genome (Eucalyptus grandis).